 "She's a very nice person.
 She's friendly, amiable and very polite," Olson-Jones said.
 "But I'm still not quite sure where she is, where the leadership is

 really coming from.
 I don't see her imprint very clearly."

 Some who have served on Statham's staff appreciate her leadership style.
-They quickly observed a knack for delegating responsibilities to trusted staff and a willingness to allow the difficult reform work to continue without turning it on its head as some new superintendents might
+They quickly observed a knack for delegating responsibilities to trusted staff and a willingness to allow the difficult reform work to continue without turning it on its head as some new superintendents might be tempted to do.

 Statham surprised Thomas and many others when she announced she would close East Oakland Community High School, despite overwhelming community pressure to keep it open.
 During an emotionally charged board meeting in February, she looked out at the hundreds of teachers and students many of whom had marched eight miles from the East Oakland hills and explained she couldn't, in good conscience, keep it open because of the numerous problems it had experienced.

 It wasn't the only tough decision she made during the last 12 months.
 In May, she approved the overhaul of the student services department a plan that reduced some managers to tears in the hallway outside the boardroom.
 In July, she fired her chief financial officer, Javetta Robinson, over professional differences.